move-language/move/language/documentation/book/src/tuples.md

 ## Literals

-Tuples are created by a comma separated list of expressions inside of parentheses
+Tuples are created by a comma separated list of expressions inside of parentheses.

 | Syntax          | Type                                                                         | Description                                                  |
 | --------------- | ---------------------------------------------------------------------------- | ------------------------------------------------------------ |
 | `()`            | `(): ()`                                                                     | Unit, the empty tuple, or the tuple of arity 0               |
 | `(e1, ..., en)` | `(e1, ..., en): (T1, ..., Tn)` where `e_i: Ti` s.t. `0 < i <= n` and `n > 0` | A `n`-tuple, a tuple of arity `n`, a tuple with `n` elements |

-Note that `(e)` does not have type `(e): (t)`, in other words there is no tuple with one element.
+Note that `(e)` does not have type `(e): (t)`, in other words, not a tuple with one element.
 If there is only a single element inside of the parentheses, the parentheses are only used for disambiguation and do not carry any other special meaning.